Marcucus0/Taskmgr_by_sleep/README.md

 > Click the "When I press the sleep button" drop-down menu under the Plugged In column to disable the sleep button when the computer is plugged into a wall outlet.
 > Click "Save Changes."

-- Secondly, launch main.pyw and... that's all !
+- Secondly, download and launch main.pyw and... that's all !
 Now, you can open the Task Manager by pressing the sleep button !